This is my personal blog. All content here is from me, with some help from my editor. I do not accept or run third party content.

 I work with software and computer networks.
 While I was at MIT I worked on the first implementation of TCP/IP for a personal computer, a package called PC/IP which MIT shared under a very liberal license, pre-dating open software and the FSF.
-I also created the first network analyzer that actually parsed network data rather than just dumping bytes (NetWatch).
+I also created the first network analyzer that actually presented network data symbolically rather than just dumping bytes (Netwatch).

 I also hooked up a toaster to the Internet before it was fashionable.
 I suppose I’m an Internet hipster.

 As are a couple of papers I helped write:

 The Desktop Computer as a Network Participant - Saltzer, Clark, Romkey, Gramlich

 An Analysis of TCP Processing Overhead - Clark, Jacobsen, Romkey, Salwen

 I was involved in a restaurant in the early 2000s.
 Never again.
 Okay, possibly as a consultant.
 Restaurants are crazy places.
 But I remain a foodie, accomplished cook, coffee roaster and tea snob.

 I had the privilege to serve as an MIT Educational Councilor, as a board member for the Norwich Farmer’s Market and as a mentor for Precision Nutrition’s Lean Eating coaching program.